 A: That is a challenge for any institution and actually any business.
-There are a couple very high-level recommendations.
+There are a couple of very high-level recommendations.

-One would be make sure that you have good front-end data controls that someone can’t enter, for example, a country code in the state field, or in an address or they can’t leave something blank.
-So making sure that in on your front end you have some good controls around data entry.
+One would be to make sure that you have good front-end data controls that someone can’t enter, for example, a country code in the state field, or in an address or they can’t leave something blank.
+So making sure that on your front end you have some good controls around data entry.

 A second one, which is a big effort, but it is an important effort to do periodically, is doing a data scrub to look for anomalies.
 Then go back and have those anomalies fixed.
 Find the underlying root cause of that anomaly and try to find some controls in order to correct it.